ubolonton/emacs-module-rs/guide/src/hello.md

 # If you are on Linux
 ln -s libgreeting.so greeting.so

-# If you are on OS X
+# If you are on macOS
 ln -s libgreeting.dylib greeting.so
 ```